 Gamification is a digital marketing term used to describe the action of applying typical dynamics, structure, and techniques of game playing to non-gaming environments, such as business, education, health, and marketing among many others.

-Gamification has the ultimate goal of highly engaging the user.
-The characteristics of game playing make it much easier for users to identify themselves with the content and brand behind the game.
+Gamification has the ultimate goal of engaging the user; the characteristics of game playing make it much easier for online users to identify themselves with the content and brand behind the game.

-Many brands are slowly discovering that gamification can be a great ally when it comes to digital marketing.
+Many brands have already discovered that gamification can be a great ally when it comes to digital marketing.
 Marketers can now quickly, easily and without much effort achieve their marketing goals and engage their audience.

 - Attract the users’ attention